SpaceUY/nest-js-guidelines/docs/architecture/project-structure.md

         └─── ...
 ```

-Let's now explore what should go inside wach of these locations.
+Let's now explore what should go inside each of these locations.

 ### Application Layer